 To attend and report to the Group Management ESG Committee and provide inputs to the RLGH Board Risk Committee.

 - Resolution Life is committed to addressing material environmental and social risks and opportunities across our business.

 - Resolution Life recognises climate change as a significant issue for society, the economy and our

 - Resolution Life is committed to being a “good corporate citizen”, community engagement, and supporting community geared social initiatives (for example, charitable donations, employee volunteer programs).

-- Resolution Life sets its policies to comply, at minimum, with legislation in the local areas in which we operate, including legislation regarding health and safety, labour, human rights and environmental management.
+- Resolution Life sets its policies to comply, at minimum, with legislation in the local areas in which we operate, including legislation regarding responsible investment, health and safety, labour, human rights and environmental management.

 6.1 Why is ESG important to our business?